 Ingredients For Egusi Soup Recipe

-Habanero peppers: Optional, for those who enjoy a spicy kick, chopped finely.
+Habanero peppers: Optional, for a spicy kick.

 Technique Tip for This Recipe